ksx0330/FVTT-Magicalogia-System/README.md

 FVTT Magicalogia System
 -------------------
-Multi Genre Horror TRPG Insane
+Magicalogia System

 Installation Instructions
 -------------
-To install the Insane system for Foundry Virtual Tabletop, simply paste the following URL into the Install System dialog on the Setup menu of the application.
+To install the Magicalogia system for Foundry Virtual Tabletop, simply paste the following URL into the Install System dialog on the Setup menu of the application.

 https://raw.githubusercontent.com/ksx0330/FVTT-Magicalogia-System/main/system.json